 Blouses were always worn tucked into skirts or pants with a bit of blousing left out to keep them comfortable to move in.
 Inspired by the menswear fit, the 1940s blouse took on a different shape than the feminine 1930s which favored large bows, ruffles and flounces.
 In the summer, short crop tops and knit t-shirts were the sporty and trendy tops to wear.

-WW2 and the restrictions of L-85 made sure blouses, while pretty, were not too frilly or impractical to wear on and off the job.
+WWII and the restrictions of L-85 made sure blouses, while pretty, were not too frilly or impractical to wear both on and off the job.
+Among other restrictions:

 - There could only be one pocket.